svgagan/Employee-Management-System/README.md

 * Spring Tools Suite

 ## Prerequisites
-Add the following in the build path
+Downlaod and add the following jar in the project build path
 * mysql-connector-java-5.1.40-bin.jar
 * servlet-api-2.5.jar